austinfile510/notetracker-api/README.md

 /my-recipes - Gets the recipes for the currently logged in user.
 ### Technology Used
-This project was created [Express](https://expressjs.com/), Node.Js, and PostgreSQL.
+This project was created using [Express](https://expressjs.com/), Node.Js, and PostgreSQL.
 [JWT](https://jwt.io/) is used for user authentication.
 The database is hosted on [Heroku](https://www.heroku.com/).

 Additional Packages used: cors, dotenv, helmet, morgan, knex, winston, postgrator-cli, chai, mocha, nodemon